Come to the Table: Equipping inclusive, innovative, and invitational leaders for our future

-Amy C. Novak, EdD, will become the 14th President of St. Ambrose University this fall.
+Amy C. Novak, EdD, was inaugurated as the 14th President of St. Ambrose University on October 1.

 Learn about Amy C. Novak, EdD, 14th President of St. Ambrose University

-The Inauguration Installation Ceremony will be at the Galvin Fine Arts Center, Allaert Auditorium.
-The entire campus community is invited to attend.
+The Inauguration Installation Ceremony was held at the Galvin Fine Arts Center, Allaert Auditorium.

 History of SAU